Terms & Policies

 "Plait Code" means certain JavaScript code, software development kits (SDKs) or other code provided by Plait for deployment on Customer Properties.

-"Sensitive Personal Information" means any of the following: (i) credit, debit or other payment card data subject to the Payment Card Industry Data Security Standards ("PCI DSS"); (ii) patient, medical or other protected health information regulated by the Laws of New Zealand.
+"Sensitive Personal Information" means any of the following: (i) patient, medical or other protected health information (PHI) regulated by the Health Insurance Portability and Accountability Act (HIPAA) not authorized or covered by a BAA; (ii) credit, debit or other payment card data subject to the Payment Card Industry Data Security Standards ("PCI DSS").

-"Services" means Plait's proprietary software-as-a-service solution(s), including the Dashboard, Plait application programming interfaces (APIs), Plait Code and Plait Apps, as described in the applicable Order Form.
+"Services" means Plait's proprietary software-as-a-service solution(s), including the Workspace, Plait application programming interfaces (APIs), Plait Code and Plait Apps, as described in the applicable Order Form.

 "Taxes" means any sales, use, GST, value-added, withholding, or similar taxes or levies, whether domestic or foreign, other than taxes based on the income of Plait.